Aveglia/vAMPirus/helpmeoutsome.md

 During Taxonomy Assignment, vAMPirus infers results by extracting the information stored in the reference sequence headers.
 If the database sequence headers do not match these patterns, you are bound to see errors in the naming of files created during the Taxonomy Assignment phase of vAMPirus.

+The default is that vAMPirus assumes that the database headers are in RVDB format, to change this assumption, you would need to edit the configuration file at line 78 where "refseq=F".
+Change the "F" to "T" and you are good to go!
+You could also change this within the launch command with adding "--refseq T", but setting parameters will be discussed further in a section later.

 ## Testing vAMPirus installation

 A test dataset is provided in the vAMPirus/example_data.
 To ensure that vAMPirus is set up properly before running with your own data, you can run: